OngoingAIOngoingAI Docs

 observability.otel.traces_enabledbooltrueEnable trace span export.

-observability.otel.metrics_enabledbooltrueEnable metric export.
+observability.otel.metrics_enabledbooltrueEnable OTLP push metric export.

 observability.otel.sampling_ratiofloat1.0Trace sampling ratio from 0.0 (none) to 1.0 (all).
 Uses parent-based sampling with trace ID ratio.